 About the IATI Datastore

-The IATI Datastore provides access to data published by organisations according to the IATI Standard on their resources and results.
+The IATI Datastore version 3 provides access to data published by organisations according to the IATI Standard on their resources and results.

 What data can be accessed?